Spain

 7. Try your hand at some water-sports

-With such calm and tranquil waters, there isn’t a better place to try something you’ve always wanted to!
+With such calm and tranquil waters, there’s no better place to try something you’ve always wanted to!
 Stand-up paddle boarding (SUP) is a popular choice at the moment.
-Paddle Ibiza not only offer standard SUP classes, but they also offer SUP yoga and pilates classes – great for any yoga fanatics.
+Paddle Ibiza not only offers standard SUP classes but also SUP yoga and pilates classes, which are great for any yoga fanatics.

-As you’d expect from an island rightly famed for its beaches, there’s some pretty impressive diving to be had in the waters around Ibiza.
-If you’re new to Scuba or already hold your own, one of the best companies to arrange a dive through is Orca Sub at Cala Tarida, which has 20 years of experience in diving the waters around Ibiza, particularly the iconic Es Vedra area.
-Their rates are reasonable, and if you’re lucky you may even spot a whale or a school of dolphins during your excursion.
+As you’d expect from an island rightly famed for its beaches, there’s some pretty impressive diving to be done in the waters around Ibiza.
+If you’re new to Scuba or can already hold your own, one of the best companies to arrange a dive through is Orca Sub at Cala Tarida.
+With 20 years of experience diving the waters around Ibiza, particularly the iconic Es Vedra area, their rates are reasonable, and if you’re lucky, you may even spot a whale or a school of dolphins during your excursion.

-If that sounds a little too adventurous for you, you can always pick yourself up a cheap pair of goggles and a snorkel, and enjoy some snorkelling in one of the island’s many wonderful bays and coves!
+If that sounds a little too adventurous, you can always pick up a cheap pair of goggles and a snorkel and enjoy some snorkelling in one of the island’s many wonderful bays and coves!

 8. Go bird watching at the Ibiza Salt Flats

-Salt flats… at first thought, they might not be your first port of call on for things to do in Ibiza, however, these salt flats are truly a sight to behold.
+Salt flats… at first thought, they might not be your first port of call for things to do in Ibiza.
+However, these salt flats are truly a sight to behold.
 They glisten beautifully as the sunlight hits the enchanting, pink-hued water.
-The marshes are also used as a layover for migratory birds, keep your eyes peeled for flamingos from August to October and other rare birds.
-Plus if you’ve ever wondered what a two-storey high pile of salt looks like then you’re in luck!
+The marshes are also used as a layover for migratory birds, so keep your eyes peeled for flamingos from August to October and other rare birds.
+Plus, if you’ve ever wondered what a two-storey-high pile of salt looks like, you’re in luck!
 Follow the dirt track drive and the salt mountain is unmissable, it is quite spectacular in the sunlight!
-This attraction is great as it is free and you can visit the salt flats all year round.
-Don’t forget to buy yourself some “Sal de Ibiza” to take home as a little memento.
+This attraction is excellent as it’s free, and you can visit the salt flats all year round.
+Don’t forget to buy some “Sal de Ibiza” to take home as a memento.

 9. Visit the Atlantis Seaside Quarry

-What many people don’t know is that Ibiza has its own Lost City of Atlantis.
-Now we know what you’re thinking, how does Ibiza have its own Atlantis?
-Well, centuries ago this area was quarried to provide rock for watchtowers and the citadel of Ibiza.
+Many people don’t know that Ibiza has its own Lost City of Atlantis.
+Now we know what you’re thinking: how does Ibiza have its own Atlantis?
+Well, centuries ago, this area was quarried to provide rock for watchtowers and the citadel of Ibiza.
 What remains is a labyrinth of caves, rocks, holes and sea pools, christened Atlantis by hippies who used to frequent the island in the ’60s.
 Originally called Sa Pedrera de Cala d’Hort, this spot is a little off the beaten track but is definitely worth the little hike for the coastal vistas alone.
-We think that this place is one of Ibiza’s best-kept secrets but would recommend that people with reduced mobility do not try to explore the quarry as the walk is at points steep and slippery.
+We think this place is one of Ibiza’s best-kept secrets, but we recommend that people with reduced mobility don’t try to explore the quarry as the walk is steep and slippery at points.
 We’ve got a selection of villas in Cala d’Hort, too.

 10. Local crafts and artisan markets

-All throughout the island of Ibiza, there are various hippy markets just waiting to be explored!
-Local artisans sell their produce and crafts, and browsing the market makes for an excellent way to while away the day.
-There are countless stalls with unique gift or souvenir ideas and many even have live music and street performers.
+All throughout the island of Ibiza, various hippy markets are just waiting to be explored!
+Local artisans sell their produce and crafts, and browsing the market makes for an excellent way to spend the day.
+Countless stalls have unique gift or souvenir ideas, and many even have live music and street performers.
 The medieval market in May is certainly a highlight in the market calendar.
-Expect to see a myriad of different stalls, produce, animals, performers and historical reenactments.
+Expect to see various stalls, produce, animals, performers, and historical reenactments.
 Check out this website for further details on where to go and when.

-Hopefully this has shown you that there’s more to Ibiza than all-night beach bar parties or booze cruises.
-This list of things to do in Ibiza gives you an idea of how to explore the lesser-known parts of the island, and help you have a more low-key holiday.
-And if you need a place to stay, don’t forget we’ve got a huge range of luxury villas in Ibiza for you and your friends to choose from!
-Don’t feel like looking?
-Give us a call or head to our site and contact our dedicated concierge team – they’re happy to do the legwork for you and find a luxury villa rental that’ll suit you down to the ground!
+Hopefully, this has shown you that there’s more to Ibiza than all-night beach bar parties or booze cruises.
+This list of things to do in Ibiza gives you an idea of how to explore the lesser-known parts of the island for a more low-key holiday.
+And if you need a place to stay, we have a wonderful range of luxury villas in Ibiza to choose from!
+Once you’ve chosen your ideal villa, contact our friendly Concierge team for activities and advice.

 Recent Posts